MFA Program in Creative Writing

 - English Language Proficiency Requirement

-International applicants must demonstrate proficiency in the English language by submitting official test scores from TOEFL or IELTS.
-Graduate school minimum scores are required.
+All applicants must provide proof of English language proficiency.
 For more information, please view the Graduate School’s English Language Requirement.

 - Creative Writing Sample